Goldob/CarND-Path-Planning-Project/README.md

-The following is a solution for [Path Planning Project](https://github.com/udacity/CarND-Path-Planning-Project) from Term 3 of Udacity's Self Driving Car Nanodegree.
+The following is a solution for [Path Planning Project](https://github.com/udacity/CarND-Path-Planning-Project) from Term 3 of Udacity's Self Driving Car Nanodegree Program.
 Refer to the main repository for compilation and testing instructions.
-Self-Driving Car Engineer Nanodegree Program.

 ![](images/passing.png)